MDKHill/Springboard/Capstone-Project-2/Model-Construction/README.md

 # Springboard
-This repository is for the model construction module of my capstone project 2.
+This repository is for the model construction part of my capstone project 2.